-He got the winner against the Republic of Ireland in the quarter, heading in after Packie Bonner had parried Roberto Donadoni’s shot, and put Italy ahead in their semi-final defeat to Argentina.
-A penalty in the third place play-off ensured the Golden Boot was his.
+He got the winner against the Republic of Ireland in the quarters, heading in after Packie Bonner had parried Roberto Donadoni’s shot, and put Italy ahead in their semi-final defeat to Argentina.
+A penalty in the third-place play-off against England ensured the Golden Boot was his.

-West Germany in 1990 were an awesome side, a blend of power and class, and at their heart stood Matthaus, their captain but also their embodiment, a indefatigable driving force who could also think and pass – and, as Yugoslavia discovered, shoot.
+West Germany in 1990 were an awesome side; a blend of power and class, and at their heart stood Matthäus.
+He was their captain but also their embodiment, an indefatigable driving force who could also think and pass – and, as Yugoslavia discovered, shoot.

 He added another long-rage effort against the UAE, and then got the winner from the penalty spot against Czechoslovakia in the quarter-final.

-Needless to say, he made no mistake in the shoot-out against England in the semi and, suffering an ankle injury, had the good sense to leave the converting of the winning penalty in the final to Andreas Brehme.
+Needless to say, he made no mistake in the shoot-out against England in the semis and, suffering an ankle injury, had the good sense to leave converting the winning penalty in the final to Andreas Brehme.